Vynax/oopl2020s/0. Documentation/README.md

     - Tutorial #7 Using Debugger (***required)
     - Create Setup file (VS2015)

 - Andorid
-    - Overview
-    - Tutorial #1 Prepare a Bitmap (1A, 1B)
+    - Tutorial #1 Prepare a Bitmap
     - Tutorial #2 Display a Bitmap
     - Tutorial #3 Move a Bitmap
     - Tutorial #4 Create an object